Following on from Shoosmiths LLP sponsorship of the first TLC: Talk, Listen, Change ball, I was interested to know more about our sponsor.

 How did you come across TLC in the first place, was it through family mediation?

 Yes.
-I’ve been involved in referring to meditators now for the past 15 years, which is a legal necessity before divorce proceedings and have worked with Victoria Hill (TLC Family Mediator) for a number of years and I’m really impressed with the quality of support given.
+I’ve been involved in referring to meditators for a log while now, which is a legal necessity before divorce proceedings and have worked with Victoria Hill (TLC Family Mediator) for a number of years and I’m really impressed with the quality of support given.

 I would send clients to mediation thinking “they’ll never sort that out” and clients would think it wasn’t going to work, but they would return and they’ve either solved all their issues or narrowed the issues so they are legally manageable.